VariantSync/DiffDetective/README.md

 All raw results are stored in the [results](results) directory.
 The aggregated results can be found in the following files:
 - [speed statistics](results/difftrees/speedstatistics.txt): contains information about the total runtime, median runtime, mean runtime, and more.
 - [classification results](results/difftrees/ultimateresult.metadata.txt): contains information about how often each pattern was found, and more.

-- [runtime histogram](results/runtime_histogram.png):  the runtime histogram shown in the paper.
+Moreover, the results comprise the (LaTeX) tables that are part of our paper and appendix.

 ## Haskell Formalization
 The extended formalization in Haskell is a library using the _Stack_ build system.